Population Health and Wellness

 According to the U.S. Census, South Jersey is home to more than 2.4 million residents.
 Its eight counties span rich geography full of multifaceted industries and economies, as well as diverse communities—all of which play a role in overall health, and health disparities, throughout the region.

-Population health refers to “the health outcomes of a group of individuals, including the distribution of such outcomes within the group.”
-The Walter Rand Institute conducts research, collects and analyzes data, and translates the findings for use by a broad range of stakeholders.
+In this area, WRI focuses on population health, or “the health outcomes of a group of individuals, including the distribution of such outcomes within the group.”
+WRI conducts research, collects and analyzes data, and translates the findings for use by a broad range of stakeholders.
 We apply this knowledge toward policy development and program implementation.
 In turn, we evaluate policies and programs for effectiveness, further contributing to the research base available to decision-makers and practitioners.

 Our work connects those who need it with the objective research and guidance necessary to make informed decisions about population health policy and program implementation.
 WRI is also a sought-after backbone organization with a strong history of facilitating collaborative population health and wellness initiatives.

 Community Conversations: New Jersey’s COVID-19 Storytelling Project is a statewide, collective ethnography designed to gather and transform the personal accounts of New Jersey residents, especially those who have faced increased marginalization or greater risk as a result of the pandemic, into the building blocks of a more resilient, compassionate and Healthy New Jersey.

 The Robert Wood Johnson Foundation is currently funding a project aimed at examining county health rankings using Bayesian modeling to see how different upstream determinants affect local counties in southern New Jersey.
 WRI Faculty Director, Sarah Allred, Ph.D., will create a complex model that will illuminate potential factors accounting for health disparities among local counties.